brunoliveira8/loris/README.md

 The micro web-framework for people that love simplicity.

 Description:
-  - This project aims to build a micro web-framework in Python based on Bottle framework.
+  - This project aims to build a micro web-framework in Python.

-Goals:
+Personal Goals:
   - Practicing Python.
   - Practicing Git.
   - Learning more about web and computer networks.